 Another way that CPS has impacted our school is in the child study process for academic, social, and emotional supports.
 Our conversations have shifted to identifying the lagging skill of the child and designing interventions that directly impact the lagging skills.
 Conventional talk has reduced and creative solutions for building skills has increased.
 The number of IEP referrals has dropped dramatically and I have only had six referrals from parents for special education in the last two years.
 Our IEP rate for students receiving learning center support has dropped to below 5%.

-If principals really want to prepare their students and teachers for a new age than they need to teach them the problem solving skills that will help them solve problems that don’t exist today.
-I encourage all principals start CPS in their school NOW!
+If principals really want to prepare their students and teachers for a new age then they need to teach them the problem solving skills that will help them solve problems that don’t exist today.
+I encourage all principals start Collaborative Problem Solving in their school NOW!
 Don’t wait thirty years.

 Assistant Superintendent, Natick Public Schools, [former Principal, Brown Elementary School] Natick, MA